 If you like network television’s best, Hulu might be a good fit.
 If you prefer premium, Emmy-targeted programming, try one of HBO’s offerings.
 Already a Prime subscriber?
 Amazon’s selection of TV and movies could be for you.
-All that said, though, Netflix still boasts the biggest library of hosted content alongside a quickly growing (and already awesome) stable of original programming.
-With
+All that said, Netflix still boasts the biggest library of hosted content alongside a quickly growing (and already awesome) stable of original programming.

-Below, we outlined each of the Netflix plans so you know exactly what you are getting (and if those extra add-ons are worth the added cost to you).
-After all, while it might only be a $3 leap from the Basic plan to Standard, perhaps you would rather save your cabbage for Hulu’s Showtime add-on, or a premium slice of pizza.
+Below, we outline each of the Netflix plans so you know exactly what you are getting (and if those extra add-ons are worth the added cost to you).
+After all, while it might only be a $3 per-month leap from the Basic plan to Standard, perhaps you would rather save your cabbage for Hulu’s Showtime add-on, or a premium slice of pizza.
 The choice is yours.

 |Plan||Price||Number of screens at once||Resolution|

 The folks at Netflix certainly pride themselves on their streaming platform (and for good reason), but that does not mean the service ditched discs altogether.
 The company still offers DVD and Blu-ray plans — none of which include streaming access — starting at $5 and going up from there.
 The monthly cost determines how many discs you can check out at a time, as well as how many you want per month.